karatelabs/vscode-extension/README.md

 ## Ready To Run
 No extra installation or setup is required.
 Everything needed to write and run Karate scripts is included.

-## Command Line
-Once you are familiar with Karate and have created a few tests, you may want to run them from the command-line.
-You have two options:

-* Use the [stand-alone JAR](https://github.com/karatelabs/karate/wiki/Get-Started:-Other-Runtime-Options), recommended if you are new to programming
-* use a standard [Java Maven or Gradle project](https://github.com/karatelabs/karate/wiki/Get-Started:-Maven-and-Gradle), and you can refer to the [Karate examples](https://github.com/karatelabs/karate-examples/blob/main/README.md) for sample "starter" projects.

 # Core Features
 * [API testing](https://karatelabs.github.io/karate/), [API mocks](https://karatelabs.github.io/karate/karate-netty/), and [UI / web-browser automation](https://karatelabs.github.io/karate/karate-core/)
 * Syntax coloring